vikram-seagate/Lyve-Cloud-Solutions-Samples/data-migration-to-s3/README.md

 1. Install all required packages: `pip3 install -r requirements.txt`.
 2. Run `python3 engine.py` to pull up the GUI.
+3. Fill in `Lyve Cloud Access Key ID`, `Lyve Cloud Secret Access Key`, `AWS Access Key ID` and `AWS Secret Access Key` with your credentials.
+4. Click `Generate Config File` - now, the dropdown for buckets should be populated.
+5. Choose `Lyve Cloud Bucket to Transfer` or `AWS Bucket to Transfer`.
+6. Change the number of threads (int), and indicate migration type (AWS to Lyve or vice versa).
+7. Click `Generate Config File` again.
+8. If necessary, include the filters for `Min Date`, `Max Date`, `Min Size` and `Max Size`.
+9. Click `Migrate Data` and wait for the data to migrate.

 ## Results